rwxdash/forced/README.md

 Add `is_versionable` to any model you want to keep as a parent for `Forced::Client` model.

 For example, imagine you have a `Brand` model to identify each application.
-Adding the line below to your model, will hold a relation for `has_many :clients'
+Adding the line below to your model, will hold a relation for `has_many :clients`

 ```ruby
 class Brand < ApplicationRecord